Vykuntarao-n/docker/simplewebapp/README.md

 ```
 docker run -d -p 8080:8080  <<image id>>

--d is ro run the image as demon
+-d is to run the image as demon
 -p expose the docker port to outside the network
 ```
 4. to access the application